Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{F.3: Dynamic Checking.} Since the static checking cannot find the semantic violation of the patches, some agents (\eg{} CodeR~\cite{CodeR} and MASAI~\cite{MASAI}) further perform dynamic checking by executing the reproduction test on the patch.
+\headt{Dynamic Checking.} Since the static checking cannot find the semantic violation of the patches, some agents (\eg{} CodeR~\cite{CodeR} and MASAI~\cite{MASAI}) further perform dynamic checking by executing the reproduction test on the patch.
 The patch that passes the reproduction test can be considered as effectively resolving the issue.
 In particular, existing reproduction tests are reused (if available); otherwise, reproduction tests generated during the issue reproduction phase are used.
 Agentless~\cite{Agentless} also implements a dynamic checking approach by conducting regression testing to filter out incorrect candidate patches.

-\headt{G. Patch Ranking.} Since the patch verification phase can sometimes be insufficient for filtering out all the incorrect patches, some agents further include a patch ranking phase to identify the patch with the highest probability of being correct.
-For example, in MASAI~\cite{MASAI}, a ranker agent is responsible for ranking all potential patches based on the issue description and reproduction tests; In Agentless~\cite{Agentless}, all patches are normalized and re-ranked based on the number of occurrences with the majority voting strategy.
+Notably, SpecRover~\cite{SpecRover} performs both reproduction test and regression test to guarantee the correctness of the final selected patch.